haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/production-system.md

 	The following section shows an example.

-## Set configuration values on your production system
+## 设置配置值 on your production system
 This section discusses how to set sensitive values on your production system using the `magento config:sensitive:set` command.

 To set sensitive values: